-The main purpose of prospective financial statements in the Annual Plan is to provide users with information about the core services that the Council intends to provide to ratepayers, the expected cost of those services, and, consequently, how much the Council requires by way of rates to fund the intended levels of service.
+The main purpose of prospective financial statements in the annual plan is to provide users with information about the core services that the Council intends to provide to ratepayers, the expected cost of those services, and, as a consequence, how much the Council requires by way of rates to fund the intended levels of service.
 The only impact of the group on the level of rates funding is the impact of dividends from CORDE Limited (CORDE) and Orion New Zealand Limited (ONZL) which are allowed for in the prospective financial statements.

-All Council subsidiaries and Central Plains Water Trust are incorporated and domiciled in New Zealand.
+All Selwyn District Council subsidiaries and Central Plains Water Trust are incorporated and domiciled in New Zealand.